MaxStewart/349-Asgn2/README.md

 # 349-Asgn2
- Assignment 2 for COSC349 (semester 2 2019)

- This assignment was about hosting a webapp on AWS.
+ This project was about hosting a webapp on AWS.

  The files that were hosted on our AWS EC2 can be found in the file "AWS Version".